kimjoar/ttm4130/Sammendrag.markdown

 * Before IN was developed, all new feature and/or services that were to be added had to be implemented directly in the core switch systems.
 This made for very long release cycles as the bug hunting and testing had to be extensive and thorough to prevent the network from failing.
 With the advent of IN, most of these services were moved out of the core switch systems and into self serving nodes (IN), thus creating a modular and more secure network that allowed the services providers themselves to develop variations and value-added services to their network without submitting a request to the core switch manufacturer and wait for the long development process.
 * IN kan grovt sett sees som en tjenesteplattform som "utvider" transportnettet.
 * Konseptuell modell i fire nivåer/plan.
 Each plane introduces an abstract view of the network entities, which is further made tangible in the plane below it.
 Tolkes top/down:
   1. Service plane.
 Abstrakt spesifikasjonslag.
-Tjenester beskrives ved hjelp av generelle blokker kalt Service Features.
-En tjeneste er et selvstendig kommersielt tilbud, og en tjenesteegenskap (service feature) beskriver et spesielt aspekt ved en tjeneste.
+Tjenester beskrives ved hjelp av generelle blokker kalt Service Features (SF).
+En tjeneste er et selvstendig kommersielt tilbud, og en tjenesteegenskap (SF) beskriver et spesielt aspekt ved en tjeneste.
 Tjeneste og funksjoner realiseres ved hjelp av funksjoner fra nest øverste plan, såkalte Service Independent Blocks (SIB).
   2. Global functional plane.
 Delt i to deler.
     * Global tjenestelogikk som styrer instanser av SIB-er.
 Samlingen av disse representerer et bibliotek som kan anvendes til å realisere tjenester.
 Tjenestelogikken spesifiserer hvordan et utvalg av slik funksjonalitet skal manøvreres for å skape en tjeneste.
 The SIBs are reusable components that can be chained together to construct a service logic.
 En enkelt SIB er en prosess som kan motta data, deretter prosessere denne, for så å overlevere til neste trini i kjeden.
     * ...
 Basic Call Processing (BCP) er et særtilfelle av en SIB.
 Utførelsen av en tjeneste starter og ender i BCP.